-Reported groundwater extractions within the region increased slightly after decreasing for three consecutive years.
-Extractions in 2011 were still approximately 20% below levels for 2007, the peak historical year for extractions in the region.
+Reported groundwater extractions within the region increased slightly for the second consecutive year after decreasing for three consecutive years.
+Total extractions in 2012 were still approximately 17% below levels for 2007, the peak historical year for extractions in the region.
 This is likely due to the continued downturn in the economy, some wetter winters, and a new surface water filtration plant in the region.

 Local retail water purveyors continue to make progress in implementing recycled water systems.
 These systems are complex and expensive to complete, and funding and water quality (salinity) are key issues that require attention.
 Implementation of these systems over the next few years should reduce groundwater extractions significantly.
-Such reductions could begin as soon as 2013.
+Such reductions could begin as soon as 2013, when the Yucaipa Valley Water District is scheduled to complete a major facility that will export salinity from the region.